Special Investigation Branch: Royal Air Force Police SIB

-The Royal Air Force Police Special Investigation Branch, formed in 1918, has the distinction of being the only branch-specific investigative unit entrusted with a major war crime.
+The Royal Air Force Police Special Investigation Branch, formed in 1918, had the distinction of being the only branch-specific investigative unit entrusted with a major war crime.
 Five officers and fourteen NCOs were given the assignment of investigating the Stalag Luft III murders immediately following the Second World War.
 In direct recognition of this, the RAF Police SIB was granted permission to use The Great Escape March as its distinct march by CAS in 2015.